ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/indexes/querying/graph/graph-queries-the-search-pattern.markdown

 In your search pattern, an edge clause is surrounded by square brackets:
 `[ShipVia]`

-In the following query, we find **who very heavy orders are shipped by**.
+The following query locates heavy orders by their freight, and uses an edge to find who ships them:
 {CODE-BLOCK:JSON}
 match
    (Orders where Freight > 800) -